netxms/netxms-doc/admin/user-management.rst

      - Timeout in seconds for requests to RADIUS server
      - 3

-Changes to these configuration variables becomes effective immediately and does not require |product_name| server restart.
+Changes to these configuration variables become effective immediately and do not require an |product_name| server restart.

 Certificate Authentication